 -Marshals in place by ‘time’.
 Head Marshal will do a roll call starting from top to bottom.
 The medics will then confirm they are in position.
-The course will be handed over to the Chief Commissaire and on their call, the track will go live.
+The course will be handed over to the Start Marshal and on their call, the track will go live.

 -All riders must start from the start line.

--You will be asked by the commissaire to radio the progress of the first rider down the track.
+-You will be asked by the Start Marshal to radio the progress of the first rider down the track.
 This opens the course.

 -At end of practice sessions, the same procedure as above will be done to ensure there are no riders left on the course.
-Only after the last rider has completed the course and the Chief Commissaire announces that the track is clear can all marshals can stand down and make their way back to Race Registration.
+Only after the last rider has completed the course and the Start Marshal announces that the track is clear can all marshals can stand down and make their way back to Race Registration.

 – Do not allow any rider to push up on the track, they must leave and push up outside the tape during all practice sessions.